-As part of the upcoming budget and for the purposes of this draft Annual Business Plan, rates have been provisionally raised by 6.9% - well below the Adelaide Consumer Price Index (CPI) of 8.6% as at December 2022.
+As a part of the upcoming budget, rates for existing properties have been raised by 6.9% on average - well below the Adelaide Consumer Price Index (CPI) of 8.6% as at December 2022.
 Based on the average residential property value, the rate increase equates to approximately \$28 per quarter.

-I look forward to your feedback on our draft plan.
+We look forward to delivering on this plan for our community.